How To Make the Most of Pinterest Predicts 2025

 As much as we’d love to use every opportunity available, the truth is: not every trend is right for every brand.

-For example, the Groovy Nuptials trend predicts 70s styles for wedding attire and retro decor to be spotted at lots of venues this year.
-But if your brand isn’t in the wedding (or a wedding-adjacent) industry, this might not be the trend for you to hone in on — and it might come across as your business jumping on an irrelevant bandwagon.
+For example, the Fisherman aesthetic anticipates a maritime vibe for 2025 (which made us think of this Native ad that was made with QuickFrame).
+But if your brand isn’t in the nautical (or a nautical-adjacent) industry, this might not be the trend for you to hone in on — and it might come across as your business jumping on an irrelevant bandwagon.

 By ensuring your brand utilizes trends that are right for your business, you can create an authentic and engaging digital presence.